 Your computer is one of the most hardworking things in the home.
 Even more when you work from home, or you spend a lot of time on it.
 When you first start saving files and downloading things, you might not notice a decrease in speed.
 But, over time, it will become more apparent.
-There is a range of things that you can do to get some speed back and free up some space too.
+There is a range of things that you can do speeding up your computer and free up some space too.

 Have a look through your downloads, on your desktop, and through other file areas on your computer.
 What do you still use?
 What should you still keep?
 Much of the answer will rely on the date you added or last opened the file.